Beware of Additional Costs When Buying a Home

 Most Common Added Costs

-We highly recommend our buyers pay for and obtain a home inspection.
-The reasons for this are many, but most real estate professionals agree, it’s great advice!
+Obtaining a home inspection is no surprise and most real estate professionals recommend this to their buyers.
 The cost of the inspection varies depending on the location and size of the home and a few other factors.

 Taxes are usually pro-rated during escrow and often result in an added out of pocket expense for the buyer.
-The final amount is unknown until the escrow company verifies property taxes paid, and when the next amount is due.
 Here’s an example of how it works in California.
-If the seller has already paid the property taxes for the next six months, and the home buyer takes occupancy at month two, the home buyer must reimburse the seller for those four months already paid.
-The arrangements are made by the escrow company, but for the home buyer, it’s sometimes a surprise and another unexpected additional expense.
-These property taxes could be a good chunk of cash!
+If the seller has already paid the property taxes for the next six months and the buyer takes occupancy at month two, the buyer must reimburse the seller for those four months already paid.
+The arrangements are made by the escrow company, but for the buyer, it’s often a surprise and another unexpected expense.

 Special Bond Assessments

-Two other costs often come as a surprise.
-Verify with your realtor if the property you are considering purchasing comes with special bond assessments, a Mello Roos tax and/or Homeowner’s Association (HOA) Fees.
+Verify with your realtor if the property you are purchasing comes with special bond assessments, a Mello Roos tax and/or Homeowner’s Association (HOA) Fees.
 These costs can be quite hefty and must be tacked on to the total monthly payment equation.
 If your agent isn’t warning to you of these potential additional costs, you may want to consider finding another that is also an Accredited Buyer’s Representative.

 When calculating the cost of buying a new home there are almost always some surprises and many people forget to include some of the miscellaneous fees, taxes and insurance costs associated with owning property.
 All of these additional costs can deﬁnitely add up, and put what you thought was an aﬀordable home out of your ﬁnancial reach on closing day.